Arnith86/LexiconExercise14_React_Media_Player_TS_CSS_React/README.md

 This project is my implementation of the **React Media Player** exercise.
 You can find the exercise instructions below.

+PS: the "JP Comments" are not for the assignment, rather they are meant for me personally as reminders of what or how something works.

 # React Media Player

 In this exercise you will create a media player using React and TypeScript.